Transfer credit from other schools for undergraduate students

 Students who believe a transfer course should count toward major or minor field requirements should consult with the chair/director of the major or minor field.

 Students who believe a transfer course should fulfill a core requirement should begin the appeal process by visiting Academic Counseling in MHC 110.
-An academic counselor will review the situation and if it looks like there is a sufficient basis to submit an appeal, the student will be given a petition form to be submitted to the Associate Vice President Academic Affairs in AQU 110.
+An academic counselor will review the situation and if it looks like there is a sufficient basis to submit an appeal, the student will be given a petition form to be submitted to the Office of the University Registrar (MHC 126).
 The counselor will discuss the kind of information (course description, syllabi, text etc.) that should be provided about the course with the petition.